bhadreshpsavani/100daysofNLP/README.md

 * Build Something New and Opensource it.

 The most important thing share it on twitter and Linkedin.
 Maintain it on this github repository.

+# Day1:

+Started Learning about Model Interpretability in Pytorch Model using [Captum](https://github.com/pytorch/captum).
+In NLP we build models with great performance but It's important to know how the model is predicting.
+What kind of text is focused and observed by neuron/layer/model.